easttennesseecc-star/Q-Top-Dog-IDE/IMPLEMENTATION_SUMMARY_LLM_CREDENTIALS.md

 ```
 ✅ SECURE (What we do):
-   1. User pastes API key in Q-IDE
+   1. User pastes API key in Top Dog
-   2. Q-IDE stores in ~/.q-ide/llm_credentials.json (local only)
+   2. Top Dog stores in ~/.Top Dog/llm_credentials.json (local only)
-   3. When needed, Q-IDE uses key to call LLM API
+   3. When needed, Top Dog uses key to call LLM API
    4. Key never leaves your computer
-   5. Q-IDE developers never see it
+   5. Top Dog developers never see it

 ❌ NOT SECURE (What we DON'T do):
-   - Send keys to Q-IDE servers
+   - Send keys to Top Dog servers
    - Store in cloud
    - Share with 3rd parties
    - Make visible in logs